PolideaInternal/airflow/UPDATING.md

 ## Airflow Master

+### Chain and cross_downstream moved from helpers to BaseOperator

+The chain and cross_downstream methods are now static methods in BaseOperator and not top-level methods in airflow.utils.helpers module.

 ### Logging configuration has been moved to new section

 The following configurations have been moved from `[core]` to the new `[logging]` section.